 Two years later, having now outlived the median life expectancy for someone in your condition, your life has taken on a very different rhythm.
 Your average week now includes about 25 hours related to health care management, including oncologist visits, weekly blood draws, hours at the infusion center, weekly lymphedema treatments, therapy, pharmacy visits, daily ostomy management, numerous phone calls to providers and the insurance company, and transportation to and from all of those appointments.
 Your husband has been remarkably understanding and helpful, but there's only so much he can do, exacerbated by the financial strain because you’ve been unable to work full-time since starting treatment, and your health has now reached a point of having to stop working altogether.

 Your son, a joyful and energetic little boy, has been hit especially hard by the loss of time with his mommy; these days, much of his time with you is spent playing while your rest or fall asleep on the sofa.
-Your husband leaves for work early so he can get home to help with dinner and bedtime, which means that your son (now 5) takes care of many morning chores that her mom used to handle: opening the curtains, taking care of the dogs, making her breakfast, and helping mom get out of bed.
+Your husband leaves for work early so he can get home to help with dinner and bedtime, which means that your son (now 5) takes care of many morning chores that his mom used to handle: opening the curtains, taking care of the dogs, making his breakfast, and helping mom get out of bed.
 Although his behavior has regressed to toddler-like tantrums and wanting to be held like a baby, he has had to grow up more than his peers, due to your fatigue and inability to meet his needs for several days after chemotherapy infusion.

 Finances have now become a nightmare.
 As a two-income young couple, you were able to manage the mortgage on their first home, pay for pre-school childcare (about $1,300 per month), get out with friends occasionally, and enjoy weekend family excursions.
 Your income has now been reduced to SSDI, which helps cover basic bills, but childcare costs are becoming out of reach, at a time when you are no longer energetically capable of caring for a little one.
 Your parents help with babysitting when they can, but neither family has the wealth to take care of all of your bills.